 Definition – if you see snowflake under the microscope the you see that each snowflake is unique and so do we, think that we are special in the universe and that we know what we are doing is right or that our problem is unique and no solution to it out there, as result don’t look for the solution

-- Example – We think we know it all and can conquer the stock market.
-Stop – if you are average person who won’t full time work in the field you are better with mutual funds.
+Example – We think we know it all and can conquer the stock market.
+Stop – if you are an average person who wants full-time work in the field you are better with mutual funds.
 Which is basically a collection of stocks picked by experts.

 Bias #11 – Lifestyle inflation

-- Solution – be wary of your purchases.
+Solution – be wary of your purchases.
 Keep strict logs and budget your discretionary spending.
 If you start going overboard then you know that you have become a victim of lifestyle inflation.
-In fact a US study showed that people would were happiest at the income of 75,000 USD income and after that particular level of income, the happiness level remained the same and it meant only more stuff in the house.
+In fact, a US study showed that people would be happiest at the income of 75,000 USD income and after that particular level of income, the happiness level remained the same and it meant only more stuff in the house.